developer-kamran/MERN-profile-management-app/README.md

     ```bash
     ADMIN=your_email

-### TO START THE APP RUN THIS COMMAND AT THE ROOT DIRECTORY OF THE APP;
+### TO START THE APP RUN THIS COMMAND AT THE ROOT DIRECTORY OF THE APP:

    ```bash
    npm run start